BradyPlanden/diffid/README.md

 ## Core capabilities
 - Gradient-free (Nelder-Mead, CMA-ES) and gradient-based (Adam) optimisers with configurable convergence criteria.
-- Paralleled differential equation fitting via [DiffSL](https://github.com/martinjrobins/diffsl) with dense or sparse [Diffsol](https://github.com/martinjrobins/diffsol) backends.
+- Multi-threaded differential equation fitting via [DiffSL](https://github.com/martinjrobins/diffsl) with dense or sparse [Diffsol](https://github.com/martinjrobins/diffsol) backends.
 - Customisable likelihood/cost metrics and Monte-Carlo sampling for posterior exploration.
 - Flexible integration with state-of-the-art differential solvers, such as [Diffrax](https://github.com/patrick-kidger/diffrax), [DifferentialEquations.jl](https://github.com/SciML/diffeqpy)
-- Python builder APIs mirroring the Rust core plus generated type stubs for autocompletion.

 ## Why Chronopt?
 - Optimisation based workflow run the forward simulation thousands of times, a performance improvement on the process can produce results hour or days earlier
-- With a rust core and python bindings, as the project expands, fewer runtime errors should be encountered
+- The Rust core provides a high-performance inference loop with fewer runtime errors.
-- You can quickly integrate it into your python tools, and later use the rust crate directly for even higher performance
+- Quickly integrated into Python workflows, and later use the rust crate directly for even higher performance.

 ## Installation